Douglas Tait (actor)

-Douglas Tait (born December 17, 1978) is an American actor, stuntman, and independent filmmaker.
-Tait has played "monster" and creature characters in several films, including Star Trek, Zathura: A Space Adventure, Thor, and Land of the Lost.
+Douglas Tait (born December 17, 1978) is an American actor, and independent filmmaker.
+Tait has played characters in several films, including Freddy vs. Jason, Star Trek, Zathura: A Space Adventure, Land of the Lost, Annabelle Comes Home, and Hellboy.

 Early life

 Tait was born in Tarzana, California.
 He attended Bishop Alemany High School in Los Angeles, California, where he played on the high school's basketball team.

 Entertainment career

 Early work

 Tait said in an interview that he was cast as a teen basketball player in television commercials because of his high school basketball experience.
 His first character role came during high school when he was hired to perform as "Frankenstein" in the live stage shows at Universal Studios Hollywood.